ngamtheproject/ngamtheproject.github.io/content/authors/tamhtv/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Người sáng lập
+  - Đồng sáng lập
 ---

-Đang tại trường THPT chuyên Lê Hồng Phong.
+TODO.